Health 104 - Health Education » Summer 2021 » Test 1

 The people that have a lot of fat in the stomach area tend to

-A. Have more stress
+A. Have less stress

-B. Have less stress
+B. Have more stress

-C. Be focusing on the wrong body part during weight lifting
+D. Be focusing on the wrong body part during weight lifting

 Question #88